AdobeDocs/commerce-operations.en/help/installation/composer.md

 ## Get the metapackage

-To get the Magento metapackage:
+To get the Adobe Commerce or Magento Open Source metapackage:

-1. Log in to your Magento server as, or switch to, the [file system owner][].
+1. Log in to your application server as, or switch to, the [file system owner][].
 1. Change to the web server docroot directory or a directory that you have configured as a virtual host docroot.
-1. Create a new Composer project using the Magento Open Source or Adobe Commerce metapackage.
+1. Create a new Composer project using the Adobe Commerce or Magento Open Source metapackage.

     **Magento Open Source**